Kreusada/Kreusada-Cogs/docs/cog_raffle.rst

 .. code-block:: python

     [p]raffle docs

 **Description**

-Get a link to these docs.
+Get a link to the docs.

 .. _raffle-command-raffle-draw: